Are you interested in the relationship between language and society?

 Please note: The deadline for applications is one calendar month ahead of your desired entry date, to allow adequate time for your application to be processed; see 'how to apply' below for further details.

-In particular, studying by distance learning has the benefit of allowing you to develop your career without having to leave employment.
-It also means that you can apply new knowledge and insights to your working life while you are still studying; many students choose to tackle work-related topics in their dissertations.
+2. Real life application - you can begin to apply new knowledge and insights to your working life whilst you are still studying.
+Many students even choose to tackle work-related topics in their dissertations.

 You will study four core modules: